chefong/bandsonmap/README.md

 ![Example search](./src/assets/imgs/example1.gif)

-Click on the ticket icon to visit Bandsintown event link where you can buy tickets or click on the Facebook icon to connect with the artist.
+Click on the ticket icon to visit the Bandsintown event link where you can buy tickets or click on the Facebook icon to connect with the artist!

 ![Modal](./src/assets/imgs/modal1.png)